deanward81/bakedbean.org.uk/content/posts/2021-01-fun-with-iconfiguration.md

 images: [img/iconfiguration-cover.png]
 ---

-These days a .NET application is typically configured at startup using an extensible API known as thr [configuration builder](https://docs.microsoft.com/en-us/dotnet/core/extensions/configuration-providers) API.
+These days a .NET application is typically configured at startup using an extensible API known as the [configuration builder](https://docs.microsoft.com/en-us/dotnet/core/extensions/configuration-providers) API.
 This allows the use of arbitrary sources of configuration - typically, out of the box, that means environment variables, command line args and JSON files (e.g. `appsettings.json`) but can also mean more "exotic" sources; anything from INI files to a SQL database to a secure secret store.

 ## How it works